Study of Christianities, Religions of Latin America, Theories of Religion, Native American Religions

 His previous publications include two books: The Americas' First Theologies (Oxford University Press, 2017) and Rewriting Maya Religion (University Press of Colorado, 2019).
 His third book project, in collaboration with Dr. Frauke Sachse (Dumbarton Oaks), will be a critical edition of the Kislak 1015 manuscript tentatively titled "A Priest's Notebook among Highland Maya: Early Vernacular Theology and Pastoral Ethnography in the Americas," supported by the Library of Congress, Jay I. Kislak Foundation, and the National Endowment for the Humanities.
 See, for example, Humanities (Winter 2018); and Library of Congress "Pic of the Week" (March 2018).

-He is also currently coordinating in a multi-year collaborative project to produce the first critical translations into English and Spanish of the entire Theologia Indorum ("Theology for the Indians") from K'iche'an manuscripts with funding from the National Endowment for the Humanities and support from the American Philosophical Society.
+He is also currently coordinating in a multi-year collaborative project to produce the first critical translations into English and Spanish of the entire Theologia Indorum ("Theology for the Indians") from K'iche'an manuscripts with funding from the National Endowment for the Humanities and the American Academy of Religion as well as support from the American Philosophical Society.
 For more on this project, see: University of Bonn, Dept. of Ancient American Studies; "News at Mason" (May 2018); Mason Spirit (Nov.
 2018); DAMALS and Archaeologie-Online (Dec.
 2018).

 He is a member of the editorial board of the International Journal of Latin American Religions.